ngircd/ngircd/doc/SSL.md

 port (which is a limitation of the IRC protocol); therefore you have to define separate port(s) in your `[SSL]` block in the configuration file.

-A minimal configuration for *accepting* SSL-encrypted client & server connections looks like this:
+A minimal configuration for *accepting* SSL-encrypted client connections looks like this:

 ``` ini